AravindKurapati/alphafold-prediction/README.md

 | 2    | 6S0F_F   | Insulin receptor | 92.7 |
 | 3    | 5URT_B   | Insulin Chain A | 91.5 |

-Alignment range was partial: only residues **26–54** matched — confirming only part of the insulin sequence was covered.
+Alignment range was partial: only residues **26–54** matched, which confirms only part of the insulin sequence was covered.

 ## Recommendation